Eprosartan Side Effects

 Applies to eprosartan: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking eprosartan:Less common
+You should check with your doctor immediately if any of these side effects occur when taking eprosartan:Less common

 - Burning or painful urination or changes in urinary frequency